DEEP ENERGY RETROFIT

 1. Overview of house (how it is insulated) and type of heating and cooling system.
 Will you need new windows?

-2. Review options and create contract for house retrofit.
-Using REMOTE ( Residential Exterior Membrane Outside insulation TEchnique)
+2. Review options and create contract for house retrofit with local building contractor Using REMOTE ( Residential Exterior Membrane Outside insulation TEchnique)

 3. Blower door test to see how much air leakage there is (to stop waste in heating and cooling)

-4. Find qualified contractors to Seal and add insulation in attic, add insulation to foundation walls & add insulation to house walls above ground
+4. Use qualified contractors to Seal and add insulation in attic, add insulation to foundation walls & add insulation to house walls above ground

 Contact Paul for a consulting appraisal.